gguuss/DietyOS/docs/06-tools.md

 * "You can lead a horse to water but you can't make them drink"

 ## Health
-* Health is of paramount importance to our being and state of mind, it is extremely important to prioritize physical and mental health in your life.
+* Health is of paramount importance to our wellbeing and state of mind, it is extremely important to prioritize physical and mental health in your life.
 * Drink water, eat good food, avoid bad things like alcohol and junk.
 * Don't spend too much time doomscrolling, watching bad programming, or habitually enjoying low-value material.
 * Exercise regularly.